MateuszMiszczynski/jenkins-pipeline/README.md

 Key environment settings:

-- PYTHONPATH: To avoid `ModuleNotFoundError: No module named 'src'`, all test stages use `PYTHONPATH=..`
+- PYTHONPATH: To avoid `ModuleNotFoundError: No module named 'src'`, all test stages use `PYTHONPATH=.`
 - Pip Installation: In Jenkins virtualenv, dependencies are installed with `pip install -r requirements.txt` without `--user` flag to avoid issues in isolated environments.

 ## Pipeline Stages